-Stewart, the son of an African American U.S. Air Force airman and his Dutch wife, he began his professional career in that country in 1988 with VVV.
-He spent two years at the Dutch First Division (second-level) club before moving to Eredivisie side Willem II in 1990. he moved to NAC in 2003.
+Stewart, the son of an African American Air Force airman and his Dutch wife, he started with VVV in Holland before moving to Eredivisie side Willem II in 1990.
+He moved to NAC in 2003.
 After 6 seasons there, he joined DC United.
 Capped 101 times.
-He was a major player with the national team from 1992 to his retirement.
-He scored against Colombia at the WC finals in 1994, which was the first WC game won by the US since 1990.
-He is also one of the few US players to have played for in 3 WC Finals.
+He scored against Colombia at the WC finals in 1994, which was the first WC game won by the US since 1950.
+He is played for in 3 WC Finals.

-Sean Johnson, Gyasi Zardes, Robin Fraser, Danny Williams, Dante Washington, Cory Gribbs, C.J.Brown, Darlington Nagbe, Charlie Davies, Julian Green, Juan Agudelo, DeAndre Yedlin, Timothy Chandler, Robbie Findley.
+Sean Johnson, Gyasi Zardes, Robin Fraser, Danny Williams, Dante Washington, Cory Gribbs, C.J.Brown, Darlington Nagbe, Charlie Davies, Julian Green, Juan Agudelo, Timothy Chandler, Robbie Findley.

 -- Eddie Pope is probably the greatest African-American player in history.
 DaMarcus Beasley and Jermaine Jones are probably among the best ever.

 -- It appeared that Bill Hamid is ahead of Sean Johnson on the depth chart on the player pool for the current USA.
 Both are still active players.
 It would remain unknown what would became of them in the future.
 David Yelldell is another option.
 As of June, 2018, Zack Steffen is an upcoming goalkeeper.
 He probably will be the future starting goalkeeper for the USA.
 I have not put him as an honorable mention yet, but he probably will make the team one day.

 -- Desmond Armstrong and Jimmy Banks were selected because they were pioneers for African American players.
 Armstrong was also actively promoted the game to African Americans.